Forward compatibility: HTML

 HTML is designed to treat all tags in the same way (as inert, unstyled inline elements) unless their appearance or behavior is overridden; either by the browser's default settings, or by scripts or styles included in the page.
 This makes most new features degrade gracefully in older browsers.
-One case where this did not work as intended was script and style blocks, whose content is meant to be interpreted by the browser instead of being part of the page.
-Such cases were dealt with by enclosing the content within comment blocks.
+One case where this did not work as intended was script and style blocks, whose contents are meant to be interpreted by the browser instead of being part of the page.
+Such cases were dealt with by enclosing the contents within comment blocks.

-Because there is no mandatory upgrade of computers or web browsers, many web developers use a graceful degradation or progressive enhancement approach, attempting to make newly-created websites that are usable by people who have turned off Javascript or who have old computers or old web browsers or on a slow connection, yet still taking advantage of faster hardware and better JavaScript support in more modern web browsers, when available.
+As there is no mandatory upgrade of computers or web browsers, many web developers use a graceful degradation or progressive enhancement approach, attempting to make newly created websites that are usable by people who have turned off JavaScript or who have old computers or old web browsers or on a slow connection, yet still taking advantage of faster hardware and better JavaScript support in more modern web browsers, when available.